-When Arcadia Publishing asked me to do a pictorial history of Glen Allen, Va., where my parents, my sisters, and I lived for a time, I was delighted.
+Fiction is my main focus, but when Arcadia Publishing asked me to do a nonfiction pictorial history of Glen Allen, Va., where my parents, my sisters, and I lived for a time, I was delighted.
 Images of America: Glen Allen presents vintage photos of village founder John Cussons and his magnificent 1880s hotel, Forest Lodge; pioneering Black educator Virginia Randolph and her students; the story of Jack Bourne Park; and more.
-Many thanks to my generous contributors.
-Available July 4, 2022 from Arcadia Publishing.
+Many thanks to all who contributed information and photographs.

 Awards